News from the White County Humane Society

 By Monica Jicha

-Please be a responsible pet owner, and have your pets spayed or neutered.
-Financial assistance is available for those that quality.
-Call 935-8377 for more information.
+Please be a responsible pet owner, and have your pet spayed or neutered.
+For financial assistance, call (931) 935-8377.